Burial or Cremation

 There are two public crematoria in the greater Wellington region:

-The New Zealand coastline has specifically designated areas for marine burials and permission must be sought from maritime authorities and the local Coroner.
+The New Zealand has specifically designated areas within the territorial coastline for marine burials and permission must be sought from the local Regional Authority.
 Transfer by either boat or helicopter makes this an expensive option and the casket needs to be modified to ensure it sinks.

 Donation to medical science